Frequently asked

 What do I receive after certification?+

-A UCLA School-Based Certified Provider credential, listing in the international provider directory, featured profile on peers.asia, full curriculum manual, parent and teacher handouts, outcome measurement tools, and a 1:1 implementation coaching call.
+A UCLA School-Based Certified Provider credential, listing in the international provider directory, featured profile on the peers.asia Asia Pacific Directory listing, full curriculum manual, parent and teacher handouts, outcome measurement tools, and implementation coaching calls with our team.

 Can my school promote my certification publicly?+